-The primary treatment for thyroid cancer is surgery.
+The primary thyroid cancer treatment is surgery.
 This surgery involves removing the thyroid gland and sometimes enlarged lymph nodes.
 Surgical treatment is determined on a case-by-case basis and is determined by the patient’s biopsy and imaging, as well as other factors.
-Treatment options include:
+Thyroid cancer treatment options include:

 Papillary—This type of cancer is treated with thyroid surgery and, in selected cases, radioactive iodine.